Tips to help you make a time-lapse by converting an image sequence to video

 Some free software may help you to make a photo sequence into a video according to the capture data if the naming of your image sequence prevents them from being sorted in chronological order.
 Some instances are as follows: ExifRenamer or Antrenamer (Windows) or pyrenamer (Linux) (macOS).

 Assembling videos with a software

-There is a wide variety of video assembly softwares but the purpose of this article is not to make it an exhaustive review.
-Most of it offer to import an images sequence by selecting the first file of the sequence and guessing the others (hence the importance of the nommage of the files detailed in the previous chapter).
+There are many video assembly software available.
+However, the goal of this page is not to provide a comprehensive list.
+The majority of them allow you to control and import a picture sequence by choosing the first file and estimating the rest (hence the importance of the naming of the files, detailed in the previous paragraph).

-Adobe PremierePro cc: a standard (but paid) video editing solution.
+- Adobe PremierePro CC is a popular (but expensive) video editing program.

 frame_0001.jpg, frame_0002.jpg,… frame_1289.jpg, etc.